5 Ants Most Common in The Summer

 Carpenter Ant Chewing Wood

-While some ants are a nuisance with their activities, others like the carpenter ant have the potential to cause significant structural damages to your home.
-These ants like to tunnel through dead and rotting wood.
-When fully mature, carpenter ants are 0.75 inches long with a prominent head followed by a three segmented bodies.
-Often these black ants are confused with termites, but can be separated by their three body segments whereas termites have a two segmented body.
+When fully mature, carpenter ants are 0.75 inches long with a prominent head followed by three-segmented bodies.
+These black ants are often confused with termites but can be separated by their three body segments, whereas termites have a two-segmented body.

-Unlike termites, carpenter ant create smooth and clean tunnels absent of soil and other termite tubes.
-They will chew along or across the grain of wood leaving behind piles of wood shavings or frass outside of the tunnel entrance since they do not eat wood.
+Unlike termites, carpenter ants create smooth, clean tunnels without soil and other termite tubes.
+They will chew along or across the grain of wood, leaving behind piles of wood shavings or frass outside the tunnel entrance since they do not eat wood.
 Indoor carpenter ant infestations are often found in moist, decaying wood rotted by potential water leakage.
-This could be found near porch pillars, around bathtubs, and window and door frames.
-Decaying, moist wood outside of your home is most prone to infestation such as dead trees, stumps, logs, and wood piles.

 Odorous House Ants